bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 If, after the network time reaches the timeout, the transaction is still not packed into the block, the transaction is discarded by all network nodes and is no longer likely to be packed.

-Therefore, if a transaction broadcast appears but does not appear in the account history, first check if the local system time lags.
+Therefore, if a transaction broadcast appears but does not appear in the account history, first check if the local system time logs.

 * If the block time corresponding to `last_irreversible_block_num` has passed the timeout of the transaction, retransmission is safe.
 * If the transaction has already appeared in history, check if the block number of the transaction is fixed, instead of always updating with the latest block number.